Maryland Laws and Incentives

 • Provide charging equipment for the electric school buses; and,

-• Train bus drivers on how to use the electric vehicle charging stations.
+• Train bus drivers on how to use the electric vehicle chargers.

 Participating IOUs must report on the status of their pilot program on an annual basis.